 How long has your tooth been hurting?

-When you visit our dental office in Hicksville, NY, we need to know how long you have been dealing with this issue and whether the pain came on suddenly or if it has built up over time.
+When you visit our dental office in Hicksville or Farmingdale, NY, we need to know how long you have been dealing with this issue and whether the pain came on suddenly or if it has built up over time.
 This will help us in determining what the source of the discomfort is and what our treatment plan needs to be.